alecGraves/mniny-inception-net/README.md

 # mniny-inception-net
 This is my version of inception net for mnist.
 It was created as part of a competition between friends (I won with the lowest categorical crossentropy).
-I created this architecture using inspiration gained by [this](https://arxiv.org/abs/1409.4842) paper.
+I created this architecture after the one detailed in [Going Deeper with Convolutions](https://arxiv.org/abs/1409.4842).

 # Notable Results: